Dan-JoeLopez/ChefConf-23/README.md

 The polices that have been implimented are only accurate at the time of this writing.
 The SAP Security team may change the guidlines at any time without warning or notification.
 It is the server owner's responsibility to ensure the security of their system.

+### BW1-00-02
+Separation of duties and purposes
+* OHAI: node['hardening']['BW1-00-02']
+  * `compliant`: bool check to see if the system is compliant with the policy
+  * `offenses`: String explaining how the policy is being violated
+  * `desired_roles`: Array of which special roles are to remain installed
+  * `undesired_roles`: Array of roles/features that are to be removed

 ## Usage
 ### Attributes